MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core-ef-step-01.md

 - Work or School Accounts.
 This option uses Active Directory, Azure AD, or Office 365 for authentication.
 - Windows Authentication.
 Suitable for intranet applications.

-Select the standard Web Application template with No Authentication and click OK.
+Select the standard Web Application template with No Authentication and click **OK**.

 ![Visual Studio 2019 Choose ASP.NET Core Project Options](media/vs2019-choose-aspnetcore-project.png)